magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 The logout from Adobe IMS Service is performed when Magento Admin User is logged out.
 It's triggered by the event `controller_action_predispatch_adminhtml_auth_logout`

 We do external LogOut by call to IMS.
-Session revoke is standard magento behavior
+Session revoke is standard Magento behavior

 # Admin Created Email
 We created an Observer for the `admin_user_save_after` event. \